alibektas/SRL-as-SequenceLabeling/observations.md

 Yakin roleu uzak olana tercih et.

 yarina spanisation kaldi. experimentler yapiliyor , sonra bu experimentlerden bir de bert icin yapilacak.

+## TODOs
+1. entry "What if google expanded" 4. index is wrong due to false spanization.
+2. entry "And by the way.." verb is recognized but not used in the first annotation level.